Snake Survival: How Long Can a Snake Go Without Eating?

 Stressful situations can cause snakes to stop eating for a while.
 It’s akin to when people feel too anxious or worried to have much of an appetite.
 If something significant happens, like being moved to a new home (environmental change), some snakes might take a while before feeling comfortable enough to eat again.

-Breeding season also impacts a snake’s eating habits.
+The breeding season also impacts a snake’s eating habits.
 Some species will fast during this time, especially males who may be preoccupied with finding a mate or marking their territory.

 Adapting to Environmental Changes